jantman/ford-f150-gen14-can-bus-interface/ai-generated-docs/USER_MANUAL.md

 1. **Mount ESP32-S3 Board**: Secure the ESP32-S3 in a suitable enclosure
 2. **Connect CAN Interface**: Wire CAN TX/RX to your F150's CAN bus
-3. **Wire Outputs**: Connect bedlight, LEDs, and toolbox opener to appropriate GPIO pins
+3. **Wire Outputs**: Connect bedlight and toolbox opener to appropriate GPIO pins
 4. **Add Button**: Install manual toolbox button with pullup resistor
 5. **Power Connection**: Provide stable 3.3V power supply